-- Each Foundation Stage class will be staffed by a Qualified Teacher. - Each class teacher will have support from a Teaching Assistant (TA), all day, every day, to support the children in their learning. - The involvement of volunteer helpers in the classroom is encouraged, working under the guidance of the class teacher.
+- Each Foundation Stage class will be staffed by a Qualified Teacher. - Each class teacher will have support from a Teaching Assistant (TA), all day, every day, to support the children in their learning. - Each class has the support of an additional SSA each morning, in order to support SEND, Pupil Premium and less able children and to help develop speech and language skills of all children.